stevenpbachman/RedList_Challenges/Methods.md

 ### 1.2 Growing the Red List - vascular plants as a case study

-filter on vascular plants only and compare with best estimate for total number of vascular plants i.e. Nic Lughadha et al 2016
+Filter on vascular plants only and compare with best estimate for total number of vascular plants i.e. Nic Lughadha et al 2016

     vasc_plants = subset(all.plants, all.plants$phylum_name == "TRACHEOPHYTA") #PHYLUM = TRACHEOPHYTA (vascular plants)